 Arkansas Youth Drug-Use Reduction Program (AR-YDRP)

-The AR-YDRP project’s overall purpose is to prevent drug use among youth aged 9-20 within all Arkansas communities.
-AR-YDRP is partnering with nationwide experts and collaborating with state agencies and officials to train specialized curriculum and education to youth.
-MidSOUTH has partnered with D.A.R.E. and Prevention Strategies, both national prevention experts.
+The Arkansas Youth Drug-Use Reduction Program (AR-YDRP) aims to prevent drug use among youth aged 9-20 within all Arkansas communities.
+The program partners with nationwide experts and collaborates with state agencies and officials to provide specialized curriculum and education to youth.
+Supported by the Office of National Drug Control Policy through Congressionally Directed Spending, AR-YDRP is committed to fostering healthy, drug-free lives for Arkansas youth.

 D.A.R.E.